>

 Hummingbird Nest on Patio Lights

-Hummingbirds Love Our Feeder I have about 4-5 different hummingbirds that feed from the 2 feeders hung in my backyard.
-When the feeders go empty, …
+I have about 4-5 different hummingbirds that feed from the …

 Hummingbird Feeder Raiders

 The Costa's hummingbird is one of our smallest hummingbirds.
-It is here in So.
-Calif. through most all seasons and a real delight to see.
-I've …
+These high desert hummingbirds are here in So.
+Calif. through almost all seasons and are …

 Hummingbird feeders and Orioles!